serenity-js/serenity-js/packages/webdriverio/README.md

         // runner: 'mocha',
         // runner: 'jasmine',

+        // register custom Actors class to configure your Serenity/JS actors
+        actors: new Actors(),

         // Register StageCrewMembers we've imported at the top of this file
         crew: [
             ArtifactArchiver.storingArtifactsAt(process.cwd(), 'target/site/serenity'),